alexandrawash/Using-GitHub/README.md

 # Using-GitHub
-Personal notes for using GitHub
+My personal notes for using GitHub